 - 1. Any member of the Cornell community may submit a challenge. - 2.
-The Elections Committee as a body may submit a challenge by majority vote. - 3.
-Individual committee members may not submit a challenge.
+The Director of Elections may submit a challenge. - 3.
+The Elections Committee as a body may submit a challenge by majority vote.

+4. Individual committee members except the Director of Elections may not submit a challenge.